Aabha1/perfect-frame/README.md

 OR

-you can open it from this repository and take a look at README file.
+You can open it from this repository and look at the README file.

 ## Reference to Part 2: